 The first few days after liposuction are essential for safely healing from surgery and preventing complications from developing afterward.

-It would help if you also avoid sun exposure on any parts of your body treated with lipo because that can cause blisters and fading discoloration in some cases.
+It would help to avoid sun exposure on any parts of your body treated with lipo because that can cause blisters and fading discoloration in some cases.

 Liposuction’s swelling, bruising, and soreness will subside during that period.
 However, your doctor may recommend using ice packs, ibuprofen, or Tylenol to ease discomfort.